Nuclear electromagnetic pulse: E1

 The E1 pulse is a very fast component of nuclear EMP.
 E1 is a brief but intense electromagnetic field that induces high voltages in electrical conductors.
 E1 causes most of its damage by causing electrical breakdown voltages to be exceeded.
 E1 can destroy computers and communications equipment and it changes too quickly (nanoseconds) for ordinary surge protectors to provide effective protection from it.
 Fast-acting surge protectors (such as those using TVS diodes) will block the E1 pulse.

-The mechanism for a 400 km burst EMP: gamma rays hit the atmosphere between 20-40 km altitude, ejecting electrons which are then deflected sideways by the Earth's magnetic field.
-This makes the electrons radiate EMP over a large area.
-Because of the curvature and downward tilt of Earth's magnetic field over the US, the maximum EMP occurs south of the detonation and the minimum occurs to the north.

 E1 is produced when gamma radiation from the nuclear detonation ionizes (strips electrons from) atoms in the upper atmosphere.
 This is known as the Compton effect and the resulting current is called the "Compton current".
 The electrons travel in a generally downward direction at relativistic speeds (more than 90 percent of the speed of light).
 In the absence of a magnetic field, this would produce a large, radial pulse of electric current propagating outward from the burst location confined to the source region (the region over which the gamma photons are attenuated).
 The Earth's magnetic field exerts a force on the electron flow at a right angle to both the field and the particles' original vector, which deflects the electrons and leads to synchrotron radiation.
 Because the outward traveling gamma pulse is propagating at the speed of light, the synchrotron radiation of the Compton electrons adds coherently, leading to a radiated electromagnetic signal.
 This interaction produces a large, brief, pulse.

 Several physicists worked on the problem of identifying the mechanism of the HEMP E1 pulse.
 The mechanism was finally identified by Conrad Longmire of Los Alamos National Laboratory in 1963.

 Longmire gives numerical values for a typical case of E1 pulse produced by a second-generation nuclear weapon such as those of Operation Fishbowl.
 The typical gamma rays given off by the weapon have an energy of about 2 MeV (mega electron-volts).
 The gamma rays transfer about half of their energy to the ejected free electrons, giving an energy of about 1 MeV.